-We comply with all statutory requirements in the appointment of staff and implement all relevant updates from statutory agencies including guidance published by the Department for Education (DfE), Keeping Children Safe in Education (September 2022 KCSiE), Disqualification under the Childcare Act 2006 (DUCA), the Prevent Duty Guidance for England and Wales 2015 (Prevent Duty Guidance) and any guidance or code of practice published by the Disclosure and Barring Service (DBS).
-The school is committed to safeguarding and promoting the welfare of children and young people by carrying out all the necessary pre-employment checks.
+We comply with all statutory requirements in the appointment of staff and implement all relevant updates from statutory agencies including guidance published by the Department for Education (DfE), Keeping Children Safe in Education (September 2023 KCSiE), Disqualification under the Childcare Act 2006 (DUCA), the Prevent Duty Guidance for England and Wales 2015 (Prevent Duty Guidance) and any guidance or code of practice published by the Disclosure and Barring Service (DBS).
+The school is committed to safeguarding and promoting the welfare of children and young people by carrying out all the necessary pre-employment checks and interview procedures.
+This Policy also has regard to Working Together to Safeguard Children (WTTSC) July 2018, updated December 2020, and the Equality Act 2010.